zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

             with the same owner name as in the query, then extract those and add to *Address Records From Child* with name and IP address or addresses.
-         5. Go to the next server.
-      4. If the response has the AA flag unset, then:
+      4. Else, if the response has the AA flag unset, then emit *[CHILD_NS_FAILED]*.
-         1. Emit *[CHILD_NS_FAILED]*.
-         2. Go to the next server.
-      5. If the RCODE of the response is neither NOERROR nor NXDOMAIN,
+      5. Else, if the RCODE of the response is neither NOERROR nor NXDOMAIN, then emit *[CHILD_NS_FAILED]*.
-         then:
-         1. Emit *[CHILD_NS_FAILED]*.
-         2. Go to the next server.
-      6. If the RCODE of the response is NXDOMAIN, then:
-         1  Go to the next server.
-      7. If the RCODE is NOERROR (with the AA flag set), then:
-         1. Extract any addresses records (A, AAAA) from the answer section response if the owner name matches the that of the of the query and add to *Address Records From Child* with name and IP
+      6. Else, if the RCODE is NOERROR (with the AA flag set), then extract any addresses records (A, AAAA) from the answer section response whose owner name matches the owner name of the of the query and add that or those to *Address Records From Child* with name and IP.
-         2. Go to the next server.
+      7. Else, if the RCODE is NXDOMAIN, there is nothing to do.
    3. If all servers emitted *[NO_RESPONSE]* or *[CHILD_NS_FAILED]*,
       then emit *[CHILD_ZONE_LAME]* and completely stop processing this test case.